I am expecting twins, can I use the same Spinning Babies® techniques for my pregnancy and labor?

 - After 36 weeks, avoid squatting and other things to engage baby until baby turns to face your right hip or is definitely LOA.
 Once labor is underway, especially as baby gets to “0” or +1 station,” then see if squatting is helpful for any fetal position.

-Frequently, I get emails from mothers or their doulas asking if one or more of the techniques is safe for them to use to try to get their breech twins into a head down position.
-Most doctors today accept no natural breech births and that includes no first twin breech births.
-It is considered medically safe for the regularly skilled doctor to pull out the second twin vaginally and fewer will let the second twin be born spontaneously, and the safety in spontaneous 2nd twin depends on how the second twin is doing.
+There are still skilled doctors and midwives accepting parents late in pregnancy to help avoid a cesarean if vaginal birth is a healthy possibility for those parents.
+Most doctors today lack skills for natural breech births and that includes twin breech births.
+It is considered medically safe for the regularly skilled doctor to pull out the second twin vaginally.
+Fewer let the second twin be born spontaneously, and the safety in spontaneous 2nd twin depends on how the second twin is doing.
 Monitoring is called for, and most 2nd twins do quite well but some don’t like to be left behind and Mama’s loving push and some need a gentle hand to guide them out along with that push.
 Many parents don’t know of this challenge to their birth plan until the babies are within a month or weeks of birth.
-The time to bring better balance into the body to encourage head down babies in early in pregnancy, with the second trimester being a key time for body balancing.
+The time to bring better balance into the body to encourage head down babies in early in pregnancy.
+The second trimester is a key time for body balancing.
 Still, some women can help their babies be head down later in a twin pregnancy.
 Continue the balance techniques (without the breech tilt, which is not in this category of techniques) until birth.
+An email

 …She really wants a vaginal birth.
 She is with a very good OB now, but he is not comfortable doing Baby A as a vaginal breech.
 There are other options she is pursuing.
 I just wondered if doing techniques such as the ones you describe or for example, the Webster’s Technique or moxibustion would be safe seeing as how it’s twins….

 My answer was something like this: I can answer with my opinion.

 Always talk to your babies.
 Have your partner talk to the first baby directly by putting a tube (paper towel roll or clean vacuum hose) to the lower right side of your belly and talking heart to heart to get baby’s attention.
 This will encourage your baby to look to the sound and get his/her head in an LOT position, the ideal start position.
 The most important thing is love.

 “My Doctor wants to induce me at 37 (38) weeks.”

 Using the late Dr. Tom Brewer’s diet on https://www.blueribbonbaby. org/ twin moms are going full term with healthy 7-8 pound babies.
 It never hurts to eat green leafy veggies, plenty of lean protein and a gallon of water a day, with salt to satisfy your taste in your food.
 35-38 week-old twins will nurse almost hourly each, with a 2-3 hour break while sleeping; while 40 week twins may go 2 hours more often, and 3 and sometimes 4 hours when sleeping.
 Babies born early are at higher risk for health problems and death in the first year of life.
 If we can prevent premature birth we can reduce risk.
 Why work hard to keep the babies in the womb and then induce, or even surgically remove them, before 40 weeks?
 Where is the evidence of safety with that plan?